Privacy Policy

 1.2 Context

-As a provider of outpatient care and health practitioner services across Canada, July Health Inc. handles Personal Information and, in the context of direct service delivery, Personal Health Information.
+As a provider of outpatient care, mental health, and miscellaneous health practitioner services across all Canadian provinces and territories, July Health Inc. handles Personal Information and, in the context of direct service delivery, Personal Health Information.
 This policy is necessary to build trust with our website users and clients, ensure legal compliance, and establish clear guidelines for our employees and contractors regarding the handling of data collected via our website.

 1.3 Objectives